 Don’t include time spent:

 - away from work on rest breaks, holidays, sick leave or maternity leave

-- away from work because of industrial action
+- on industrial action

 If the care worker didn’t go home but took a break on the way to his next appointment, he would be paid for any travel time but not for the break.

-Example 3 A care worker has 1 appointment in the morning, then goes to the office to work there.
+Example 3 A care worker has one appointment in the morning, then goes to the office to work there.
 At the office she is entitled to a 30-minute break.
 Then she goes to another appointment in the afternoon.

-The worker must be paid the minimum wage for the time at the appointments, plus the travel time to and from the office.
+The worker must be paid at least the minimum wage for the time at the appointments, plus the travel time to and from the office.
 The break at the office doesn’t count towards her minimum wage calculation.

 Call the Acas helpline for advice about the National Minimum Wage.